 My teaching interests include: economic anthropology; globalization; nationalism in South Korea and China; logistics and infrastructure; commodity supply chains; inequality and discrimination; anthropology of food; anthropological theory and methods.

-I have and will have taught the undergraduate courses at the University of Chicago including:
+I taught the undergraduate courses at the University of Chicago including:

 Anthropology of Business and Corporations (Winter 2022)